 - China

-I rank India first, although at this point they are probably the highest cost.
+I rank India first, although at this point they are the highest cost.
 The reason is that the Indian outsourcing companies are the most mature, with the longest track record.
 They also speak pretty good English, which is important to those of us here in the US.
-You can expect the hourly rates to be in the neighborhood of $18-20/hour—still an enormous savings over US development costs.
+You can expect the hourly rates to be in the neighborhood of $20-22/hour and up—still an enormous savings over US development costs.

 Brazil is an emerging place for outsourcing.
-I have a handle on the exact rates, but they are very low.
-For US clients, Brazil has the advantage of being in the nearest time zone, so you can talk during business hours, and is the easiest place to get to—especially from the Eastern US.
+I don’t have a handle on the exact rates, but they are very low.
+For US clients, Brazil and other South American countries have the advantage of being in the nearest time zone, so you can talk during business hours, and is the easiest place to get to—especially from the Eastern US.

 China, like in nearly every other market, is the potential thousand pound gorilla lurking in the wings.
 It is the most immature place for outsourcing software, an industry that is just emerging.
 The language differences can be a difficulty, and IP laws are still troubling.
-But there is a huge pool of competent technical resources, and the people that I spoke with expect rates as low as $1-1.50/hour.
+But there is a huge pool of competent technical resources, and you may find rates as low as $2-2.50/hour, although that has been on the rise.

-What are the key things I should focus on to ensure the success of my outsourcing project?
+What are the key things I should focus on to raise the odds of success of my outsourcing project?

 My research turned up several key things: